junxit/us-congress-bills-111/metadata.md

 - 2009-07-17 — On agreeing to the Berman amendment (A001) Agreed to by voice vote.
 - 2009-07-17 — On agreeing to the resolution Agreed to by voice vote. (text: CR H8340-8341)
 - 2009-07-17 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H8340-8341)
+- 2009-07-20 — Received in the Senate and referred to the Committee on Foreign Relations.